Professional Volunteering Opportunities in Human Rights, Tanzania

 How can volunteer lawyer help in Tanzania?

-Your enthusiasm and dedication in supporting the rights of women suffering within an unjust legal system, alongside your legal experience and expertise, will help IYR in reaching out to more individuals in need of support.
+Your enthusiasm and dedication in supporting the rights of women suffering within an unjust legal system, alongside your legal experience and expertise, will help individuals in dire need of support.

-You will work from 18-35 hours a week - and sometimes out of hours - depending on the individual project and how you develop your role with your project supervisor.
+You will work 6-7 hours a day from Monday to Friday, depending on the individual project and how you develop your role with your project supervisor.

 This project runs all year.